My Main Page with Links to My Other

 Elementary schools prepare students for middle schools, which prepare

-students for high schools, which prepare students for colleges, which prove, allegedly, which peacocks have the best tails--and all designed by “experts”
+students for high schools, which prepare students for colleges, which prove, allegedly, which peacocks have the best tails--and all designed by politicians and so-called experts

 Thomas Hine does.